jh3nd3rs0n/jargyle/README.md

       chaining.socks5.authMethods=SOCKS5_AUTH_METHOD1[ SOCKS5_AUTH_METHOD2[...]]
           The space separated list of acceptable authentication methods to the other SOCKS5 server (default is NO_AUTHENTICATION_REQUIRED)

+      chaining.socks5.forwardHostnameResolution.enabled=true|false
+          The boolean value to indicate that host name resolution is to be done from the other SOCKS5 server (default is false)

       chaining.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
           The object ID for the GSS-API authentication mechanism to the other SOCKS5 server (default is 1.2.840.113554.1.2.2)